Daily High to Daily Low: Is It Safe to Buy Ford Motor Company (F)?

 F’s Market Performance

-F stocks went down by -4.13% for the week, with a monthly jump of 4.59% and a quarterly performance of 36.82%, while its annual performance rate touched 134.29%.
-The volatility ratio for the week stands at 4.06% while the volatility levels for the past 30 days are set at 4.30% for Ford Motor Company.
-The simple moving average for the period of the last 20 days is -1.65% for F stocks with a simple moving average of 43.71% for the last 200 days.
+F stocks went down by -1.22% for the week, with a monthly drop of 0.00% and a quarterly performance of 37.36%, while its annual performance rate touched 176.59%.
+The volatility ratio for the week stands at 2.80% while the volatility levels for the past 30 days are set at 3.97% for Ford Motor Company.
+The simple moving average for the period of the last 20 days is -2.99% for F stocks with a simple moving average of 40.28% for the last 200 days.

 Analysts’ Opinion of F